 Up first: Wanaka!
 Two hours from Twizel, reach the picture-perfect, mellow-vibin', outdoor-lovin' Wanaka.
 This lakeside town is not only drop-dead gorgeous from every vantage point, but also the backdrop for Gandalf’s journey to Rohan with Gwaihir.
 Get close on the easy Diamond Lake Walk.

-After your Wanaka explorations, hop back in your JUCY campervan or car to take the scenic drive over the Crown Ranges.
+After your Wanaka explorations, rent a campervan New Zealand or car to take the scenic drive over the Crown Ranges.
 At the summit, look left to see the River Anduin and the Pillar of Argonath.
 Straight ahead, see Dimrill Dale, with Amon Hen in the distance.
 The Remarkables set the alpine scenes for Misty Mountains and Gondor.

 While we’ve not been privy to the exact filming locations, we do know that the Rings of Power has several filming locations across Otago (our crew spied their crew).
 We’d bet money on more of the Crown Ranges and Remarkables being featured!